Lizzo brings lunch to healthcare ‘heroes’ fighting COVID at Baptist-DeSoto hospital

 “You guys are really putting yourselves out there on the front lines, so the least I could do was give you guys some lunch, and I hope that y’all enjoy the food and I hope it puts a smile on your face …,” she says in the video.

-A hospital spokesperson said Lizzo provided meals for about 100 workers on the COVID unit Monday, after one of her representative called a nursing supervisor to arrange the delivery.
+A hospital spokesperson said Lizzo provided meals for about 100 workers on the COVID unit Monday, after one of her representatives called a nursing supervisor to arrange the delivery.

 The hospital wasn’t aware of any connection between Lizzo and Baptist-DeSoto, but said the singer had done the same thing in other cities.